-Michelangelo D’Agostino is the senior director of data science at ShopRunner, where he leads a team that develops statistical models and writes software that leverages their unique cross-retailer e-commerce dataset.
+Michelangelo D’Agostino is the vice president of data science and engineering at ShopRunner, where he leads a team that develops statistical models and writes software that leverages their unique cross-retailer ecommerce dataset.
 Previously, Michelangelo led the data science R&D team at Civis Analytics, a Chicago-based data science software and consulting company that spun out of the 2012 Obama reelection campaign, and was a senior analyst in digital analytics with the 2012 Obama reelection campaign, where he helped to optimize the campaign’s email fundraising juggernaut and analyzed social media data.
 Michelangelo has been a mentor with the Data Science for Social Good Fellowship.
 He holds a PhD in particle astrophysics from UC Berkeley and got his start in analytics sifting through neutrino data from the IceCube experiment.
 Accordingly, he spent two glorious months at the South Pole, where he slept in a tent salvaged from the Korean War and enjoyed the twice-weekly shower rationing.
 He’s also written about science and technology for the Economist.

 Once upon a time, Bill Lattner was a civil engineer.
 Now, he is a data scientist on the R&D team at Civis Analytics, where he spends most of his time writing tools for other data scientists, primarily in Python but also in R and occasionally Go.
 Prior to joining Civis, Bill was at Dishable, working on recommender systems and predicting dinning habits of Chicagoans.